xyangwu/zettlr-docs/docs/en/getting-started/installing-latex.md

 We recommend you don't install packages unless Zettlr complains during exports.
 If you are missing some package, Zettlr will give you one of two errors: either `Command \somecommand not defined` or `File somefile.sty not found`.

-In both cases it is likely that the command or file will be provided by a package.
+In both cases, it is likely that the command or file will be provided by a package.
 It's easy to install the missing packages using the following procedure.

 !!! note